cjwinchester/distilleries-scraper/readme.md

 # Distillery license scraper

 Quick and dirty Python script to turn [this table](https://www.ttb.gov/foia/xls/frl-spirits-producers-and-bottlers.htm) into a JSON blob.
+Clone the repo, then:

 ### Requirements
 * virtualenv